kbridson/rails-demos-and-deets-2021-test/demo-01-dev-env-setup.md

     A `rails-6-test-app` folder should be visible inside the `workspace` folder.
 Note that the `workspace` folder is synced with the host OS, so the `rails-6-test-app` folder should also be visible in the host OS's file explorer.
 The main reason for syncing this folder is that it will enable the use a GUI code editor (VS Code) to work on the code files.

 1. Change directory (using the `cd` command) to the `rails-6-test-app` folder.
-When you run this command, RVM should print a message like the following, which lets you know it's working:
+When you run this command, RVM should print a message like the following, which lets you know it's working.
+Note that this message appears only after the _first_ time you `cd` into the project.

     `ruby-2.6.3 - #gemset created /home/vagrant/.rvm/gems/ruby-2.6.3@quiz-maker`
     `ruby-2.6.3 - #generating quiz-maker wrappers.........`